Collision Theory (CDE): Unified Information Physics Framework

 Information-Reaction Dynamics

-The information-reaction term captures the rate at which boundary information transforms during cosmic evolution:
+The information-reaction term captures the rate at which boundary information undergoes topology transformations during cosmic evolution, with each transformation requiring energy payment according to Landauer’s principle:

 Rinfo(z)=β0(1+z1+zc)qexp ⁣[(zzc)22w2]R_{\mathrm{info}}(z) = \beta_0\,\Big(\tfrac{1+z}{1+z_c}\Big)^{q}\,\exp\!\left[-\tfrac{(z-z_c)^2}{2 w^2}\right]